nhannguyen95/learning-notes/programming-paradigms/oop/design-pattern/README.md

 ## Design Patterns
-- **Creational Patterns** involves object instantiation and all provide a way to decouple a client from the objects it needs to instantiate.
+- **Creational Patterns** involve object instantiation and provide a way to decouple a client from the objects it needs to instantiate.
   - [Simple Factory](simple-factory.md)
   - [Factory Method](factory-method.md)
   - [Abstract Factory](abstract-factory.md)